 My husband and I have aimed to teach our children how to learn more than anything else.
 We felt that it was important to give our children the right tools, guidance and time to dive into their interests in a meaningful way.
 If it was an interest our son wanted to stay with, we became interested in it too.
 Some projects have become family endeavors.
 This lifestyle has been extremely rewarding for us.
 (It can also be exhausting!)
 We consider ourselves mentors, and we guide our children down a path most suited to their talents and capabilities.

 When the boys were little, I tried my best to create a culture where questions were encouraged, books and art supplies were at our fingertips, building supplies were on hand, and we got outside as often as possible.
 We still try to get outside as much as possible.

-We use project-based homeschooling techniques so that the boys can focus mostly on the subjects that interest them, but I also pick subjects that I think are important.
+I have used project-based homeschooling techniques so that the boys can focus mostly on the subjects that interest them, but I also pick subjects that I think are important.
 My favorite posts are about my boys’ child-led projects because that’s when homeschooling gets so exciting.
-That’s when the boys are really learning and growing! (*But please see my note at the bottom of this page.)
+That’s when the boys are really learning and growing!

-If it’s not already obvious, this is a secular blog.
+We use secular materials to homeschool (one exception is clearly noted on my blog).
 While I respect all beliefs, and I’m proud to be friends with people of many different beliefs, we do not homeschool because of our beliefs.
 We study all religions because it’s an important part of culture and history.

 ~ Shelli Bond Pabis